godotengine/godot-website/collections/_article/godot-4-0-sets-sail.md

 ---
 title: "Godot 4.0 sets sail: All aboard for new horizons"
-excerpt: "Today marks the beginning of a new era for Godot.
+excerpt: "It's official.
+Today marks the beginning of a new era for Godot.
 After 3+ years of breaking and rebuilding from the ground up, we're thrilled to say: Welcome to the start of Godot 4!"
 categories: ["release"]
 author: "2000+ Godot contributors"
 image: /storage/blog/covers/godot-4-0-sets-sail.webp
-date: 2023-02-26 18:00:00
+date: 2023-03-01 17:00:00
 ---

 It's official.
 Today marks the beginning of a new era for Godot.